OMGHydeGuo/JanusWebRTC/README.md

 pod 'OMGJanusWebRTC'
 ```

-set OMGJanusWebRTC to Enable Bitcode to No
+set  Enable Bitcode to No at Build Settings

 ## Author